 Add a background image or two (or eight).
 These can be anything you want — items from our Graphics or Themes tabs, photos you’ve taken, images from your Hub, whatever.
 Move these around, edit them, and duplicate them to get just the look you want.
 When it’s looking sufficiently frightening, flatten it on the Layers palette.
 This will keep you from accidentally moving something when you’re adding text.

-Speaking of text, we’ve got curated collections of fonts that will help you zero in on the Halloween look you want.
+Speaking of text, we’ve got curated folders of fonts that will help you zero in on the Halloween look you want.
 Peruse the offerings in the Day of the Dead, Witches, Vampires, Zombies, Demons, and Trick or Treat themes.
 We love Arial, but there’s a time and a place, right?
 Once you’ve chosen a font, type your blog heading.
 Put it where you want it, make some tweaks on the Text palette, and you’re all set.

 Applying graphics to a blank canvas is the easiest way to get a Halloweeny background.
 Pick one or more graphics and move them all over.
 For consistency in color, shape, and size, right-click on your graphic and select “Duplicate layer.”
 This will paste a copy of your graphic onto your canvas that you can move wherever you’d like.
 Then rotate or tweak them until your canvas is as horrifying or cute as you like.